 - What moves led to impasses?

 - What moves got you past the impasses?

 - What moves yielded breakthroughs?

 - What moves produced an agreement?

 Additional assignments for session 2:

-- Fill out the Negotiation Style Scoresheet and bring it to class - Email professor Zerkin with your personal growth goals regarding conflict management.
+- Fill out the Negotiation Style Survey and Scoresheet and bring to class. - Email Professor Zerkin a short memo (a few paragraphs or bullet points) identifying your personal growth goals regarding conflict management.